Energieseminar/Inselfitness/README.md

 ### What is Raspberry Pi?

--A Raspberry Pi is a small, single-board computer developed by the Raspberry Pi Foundation in the United Kingdom.
-It is designed to be a low-cost, credit-card-sized computer that plugs into a computer monitor or TV, and it uses a standard keyboard and mouse.
+- The Raspberry Pi Foundation in the UK created the Raspberry Pi, a tiny single-board computer.
+It is intended to be an inexpensive, credit card-sized computer that connects to a TV or computer monitor and makes use of a regular keyboard and mouse.

 ### What is Arduino?

--Arduino is an open-source platform used for building electronics projects.
-Arduino consists of both a physical programmable circuit board and a piece of software, or IDE that runs on your computer, used to write and upload computer code to the physical board.
+- An open-source platform called Arduino is used to construct electronics projects.
+Arduino is made up of a physical programmable circuit board and an IDE, or integrated development environment, that is installed on your computer and is used to write and upload computer code to the board.

 ### Raspberry Pi and Arduino in serial connection

--To get started, connect your Arduino to your computer, so you can upload the code into the board.
-After that, connect the USB cable to the Raspberry Pi.
-The Raspberry Pi will power the Arduino via this cable.
-To make a Serial connection you can also use plain wires between the Raspberry Pi GPIOs and the Arduino pins.
+- In order to upload the code to the board, first connect your Arduino to your computer.
+Next, attach the Raspberry Pi to the USB cord.
+This cable will be used to power the Arduino by the Raspberry Pi.
+Plain wires can also be used to connect the Raspberry Pi GPIOs and Arduino pins in a serial fashion.

 ### Video Links

-Getting started with Raspberry Pi and Arduino: https://youtu.be/xc9rUI0F6Iw?si=9YZu60pkYA3Ehoic
+Getting started with Raspberry Pi and Arduino: https://youtu.be/xc9rUI0F6Iw?si=9YZu60pkYA3Ehoic [Credits: RimstarOrg]

-Serial Connection between Raspberry Pi and Arduino: https://youtu.be/jU_b8WBTUew?si=bmbPZzC8YB6uMPUu
+Serial Connection between Raspberry Pi and Arduino: https://youtu.be/jU_b8WBTUew?si=bmbPZzC8YB6uMPUu [Credits: Robotics Back-End]

 ## Additional Information